The DIAMOND Study is looking at different ways of providing nutritional support to preterm babies learning how to breastfeed.

 Other optional parts of the study

-The scans take 30 - 40 minutes and are completely safe.
+The scans take about an hour and are completely safe.
 Babies are fed, tucked up in a special incubator, and once they're asleep, the whole incubator slides into the MRI scanner so they're not disturbed.

 MRI scans are optional and you will be asked for your permission only if you're already enrolled in the DIAMOND trial.